MicrochipTech/RNWFxx_Python_OOB/readme.md

 >
 ## Generate the Files for Your Chain of Trust
 Creating the required self-signed device certificates is semi-automated and only takes a few seconds.
 The Windows command script, "auto.cmd", prompts the user for a "common name" and then calls two Bash scripts to complete the certificate creation process.
-These certificates are used later in the "Python oobDemo.py" step below, so take note of the name specified. <br>
+These certificates are used later in the "Python oobDemo.py" step below, so take note of the name specified.<br>

+The scripts used are based on the [Azure's Create and Upload Certificates for Testing](https://learn.microsoft.com/en-us/azure/iot-hub/tutorial-x509-test-certs?tabs=windows) tutorial.

 Once these certificates are created, they will be _linked_ to the device Azure creates and cannot be updated without recreating the certificates and reconfiguring Azure.

 This simplified process limits the certificate tree to a *single* device to a *single* subordinate root certificate.
 It does not support multiple devices from a single  root certificate.